tibiamaps/tibia-map-data/README.md

 ## Contributing

+Did you discover an area that’s missing from our maps?
+[Let us know!](https://github.com/tibiamaps/tibia-map-data/issues/new)

 Not sure where to explore?
 [View the open issues.](https://github.com/tibiamaps/tibia-map-data/issues?q=is%3Aissue+is%3Aopen)

-The easiest and best way to contribute maps is to create a [Tibiacast](https://www.tibiacast.com/) recording of you exploring the area, walking along the edges as closely as possible.
-Then, [file an issue linking to your recording](https://github.com/tibiamaps/tibia-map-data/issues/new). **This method of contribution is strongly preferred.**

 Alternatively, if you’re comfortable using command-line tools and Git, you could follow the instructions below to work with the map files directly.
 Use the official Tibia client to update your maps, [convert the maps to PNGs and JSON](#map--png--json), and submit a pull request containing your changes.